Ever had trouble finding Japanese recipes that were easy to make?

 - Mix the flour, eggs, water, and dashi stock in a bowl.
 This makes the batter.

-- Heat up your takoyaki pan and add a small amount of vegetable oil in each mould.
+- Heat up your pan and add a small amount of vegetable oil in each mold.

 - Add a pinch of spring onion, ginger, and the tempura flakes to each hole.